tokenized/docs/protocol-asset-definition.md

             <td class="a10">bool</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Trade Restrictions</td>
             <td class="a10">TradeRestrictions</td>
             <td class="a10">3</td>
             <td class="a10">GBR</td>
-            <td class="a10">Asset can only be traded within the trade restrictions.
+            <td class="a10"><abbr title="Asset can only be traded within the trade restrictions.
 Eg. AUS - Australian residents only.
-EU - European Union residents only.</td>
+EU - European Union residents only.">Asset can only be traded within the trade restrictions.
+Eg. AUS - Aus ...
+Hover for more</abbr></td>
             <td class="a10">string</td>
             <td class="a10"></td>
         </tr>
         <tr>
             <td class="a9">Enforcement Orders Permitted</td>
             <td class="a10">EnforcementOrdersPermitted</td>